Introduction

 |

-help: add `dyn` keyword before this trait
+help: you can add the `dyn` keyword if you want a trait object

 |